zowe/community/Technical-Steering-Committee/tsc-governance.md

 There are three key reasons to remove someone from TSC role:

 1) The person can't do the role anymore and is either unwilling or unable to step down.
-2) The person actively engages in actions against Zowe best interests.
+2) The person engages in actions which are in conflict with Zowe's best interest.
-3) The person repeatably breaks the Code of Conduct and/or requirements on the role
+3) The person breaks the Code of Conduct and/or fails to meet requirements for the role.

 Examples:

 - The person leaves company and as such loses access to the communication channels due to them being linked to its company accounts.
-- The person repeatably breaks the code of conduct by disciminating against members of the Zowe community
+- The person breaks the code of conduct by discriminating against members of the Zowe community
 - The person intentionally introduces problematic code within Zowe.
-Problematic may be for example a unapproved tracker sending user's data to some random server.
+Problematic may be for example an unapproved tracker sending user's data to some random server.

 ## Roles